-Yoshida DX accelerated even more during the COVID-19 pandemic.
-We are advancing a variety of initiatives including making it possible to remotely acquire analysis results and increasing the pace of development by introducing materials informatics

-Nishikawa I agree.
+- Yoshida DX accelerated even more during the COVID-19 pandemic.
+We are advancing a variety of initiatives including making it possible to remotely acquire analysis results and increasing the pace of development by introducing materials informatics (MI). - Nishikawa I agree.
 MI can be used to a certain degree to make predictions about materials that are likely to demonstrate good characteristics even without performing actual experiments, so it is useful in reducing testing processes and raising efficiency.
-New materials have been discovered in the development of electrolyte materials being performed by Mr. Kakeya.
+New materials have been discovered in the development of electrolyte materials being performed by Mr. Kakeya. - Kakeya That's right.

-That's right.
 At the data that the Company has accumulated until now is an important asset.
-As a result of using this data and performing analysis with AI, materials have been proposed from perspectives that we would never have imagined.
+As a result of using this data and performing analysis with AI, materials have been proposed from between these situations.
+The Company is now in the third year of DX implementation, and I believe that the objective is perspectives that we would never have imagined.